Humanistic Psychotherapist MBACP (Accred)

 Relational Life Therapy is the work of Terry Real and teaches couples how to be more relational and ultimately more cherishing in their relationships by working through the dynamics that have interrupted that possibility until now.
 It can be a challenging and yet incredibly effective way of working.

 How I work

-I am a Humanistic Psychotherapist which means that therapy takes form in a conversation.
+I am an accredited humanistic Psychotherapist which means that therapy takes form in a conversation.
 I see us as equals and work to support you on your exploration to find a more satisfying way of being.

 I work both one-to-one with adult individuals and couples of all ages, races, cultures, religious backgrounds and sexual orientation in a safe and confidential space.

 I believe that we are all unique and as a result we require different ways of working.
-My practice is informed by the work of Gestalt, Transactional Analysis and Formative Psychology and I am influenced by the work of Stanley Keleman, Fritz Perls, Virginia Satir, Esther Perel, Terry Real, Dr Gabor Maté and Brené Brown.
+My practice is informed by the work of Gestalt, Transactional Analysis and Formative Psychology and I am influenced by the work of Stanley Keleman, Fritz Perls, Esther Perel, Terry Real, Dr Gabor Maté, Brené Brown and Deb Dana.